MicrosoftDocs/xamarin-docs/docs/android/platform/kitkat.md

    [`RemoteController`](https://developer.xamarin.com/api/type/Android.Media.RemoteController/)
    APIs.

-For more information on the above API changes, please refer to the the Google [Android 4.4 APIs](http://developer.android.com/about/versions/android-4.4.html) overview.
+For more information on the above API changes, please refer to the Google [Android 4.4 APIs](http://developer.android.com/about/versions/android-4.4.html) overview.